amcolash/WaterIoT/README.md

 ## Install python-twitter (Twitter API for Python)
 Note: If you want to keep things clean it is recommended to use a virtual environment, otherwise you can just globally install python-twitter

-For me, I did: `sudo pip install python-twitter`
+For me, I did: `pip install python-twitter`

 Pip packages for security: `pip install 'requests[security]'`

 ## Clone the repository
-To clone this project, simply do `git clone git@github.com:amcolash/WaterPi.git`
+To clone this project, simply do `git clone git@github.com:amcolash/WaterIoT.git`

 ## Set up credentials
 You will need to make a new Twitter Application and add your own twitter credentails to a file.
 More on getting credentials [here](https://dev.twitter.com/oauth/overview/application-owner-access-tokens)